eschnett/SparseGridQuadrature.jl/README.md

 julia> quad = SGQuadrature{4,Float64}(lmax);

+julia> transform_chebyshev_gauss!(quad);

 julia> transform_domain_size!(quad, (0,0,0,0), (1,1,1,1));

-julia> transform_chebyshev_gauss!(quad);

 julia> f(x) = 3 * sum(x.^2)
 f (generic function with 1 method)

 julia> quadsg(f, Float64, quad)
-(result = 3.9386494466298867, nevals = 178177)
+(result = 3.9995680385705787, nevals = 178177)
 ```

-Unfortunately this is not usually more accurate than the trapezoidal
+Unfortunately, this is less accurate than the simple trapezoidal rule,
-rule.
-I assume the reason is that a sparse grid quadrature already
+although more evaluation points are used.
+I assume the reason is that
-emphasizes the boundary points, which already captures much of the
+a sparse grid quadrature already emphasizes the boundary points, which
-advantage of the Chebyshev-Gauss rules which also clusters points near
+already captures much of the advantage of the Chebyshev-Gauss rules
-the boundary.
-Also, switching to a Chebyshev-Gauss rule then spreads
+which also clusters points near the boundary.
+Also, switching to a
-out the points in the interior requiring more points overall (a larger
+Chebyshev-Gauss rule then spreads out the points in the interior
+requiring more points overall (a larger `lmax`).

-`lmax`).
+Note the order in which the two transformations (the Chebyshev-Gauss
+transformation and the change of integration domain) are applied.
+The
+domain size transformation appears last, which means it will be the
+first transformation that is visible to the integration kernel.

 ## Tanh-sinh quadrature